TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

   </tr>
 </tbody>
 </table>
 Attrition rate within employees who has Frequent Business Travels is 32.21%, and 17.49% for those who has Rarely Business Travels.
-It is 295% and 114% higher then the attrition rate within NON travel emploees, in respect to Frequent and Rarely Business Travels.
+It is 295% and 114% higher then the attrition rate within NON travel employees, in respect to Frequent and Rarely Business Travels.

 Please see below a histogram with variables that may have a good affect for "Long stay" employees, those who are satisfied with their working position and do not want to quit.